farsonic/srx-userfw-py/README.md

 * argument4 DHCP Client Name (received during DHCP Request)
 ```

-For our integration between DNSMASQ and the SRX userfw feature we associated the username with MAC Address, IP-address with the users IP-Address and DHCP Client-ID with the users role.
+For integration between DNSMASQ and the SRX userfw feature we are assoicating the username with MAC Address, IP-address with the users IP-Address and DHCP Client-ID with the users role.
 Note, it is also possible to execute the script multple times for the same user and keep assigning multiple roles.

 In order to integrate the above script into your DNSMASQ enviroment add the following configuration entry into your /etc/dnsmasq.conf file